Rev. Herbert Webster (1869-1937).

 Vicar of St Mary the Virgin, Martham.

-They retired to Hove in Sussex where Herbert died on 1st October 1837.
-Harriette was still living there in 1939 but the date she died is unknown.
+Herbert and his wife retired to Hove in Sussex where he died on 1st October 1837.
+Harriette died in 1955 at Buxton, Derbyshire.

 With my grateful thanks to Sylvia Odell for supplying both the above portraits of Rev Webster.